List of Magical Girl Raising Project characters: Magical Girl Raising Project: Limited

-A mage and a rockie member of the Magical Kingdom's Inspection Department.
+A mage and a rookie member of the Magical Kingdom's Inspection Department.
 She dresses as a witch.
 In Limited, she leads an Investigation Team sent to arrest a Rogue Magical Girl hiding amongst the Namiyama Magical Girls.
 She survives the incident and befriends fellow survivors 7753 and Tepsekemei, leading her to invite them to accompany her to Sataborn's island in breakdown when she becomes a candidate for the late mage's inheritance; she once again survives the subsequent incident.
 In QUEENS, she gets dragged into the war against Puk's Faction, being used by Pfle to create a casus belli.
 In WHITE and RED, she cooperates with Snow White and Uluru to investigate the Magical Girl Class.

 Being a mage rather than a Magical Girl, she has no ability but can cast a variety of spells and owns various magic items.